MauriceConrad/Photon/README.md

 Your `Photon` instance is just used to contain the component controllers and to perform special actions like `Dialog()` (More about [Dialogs](dist/PhotonDialog)).
 Or if you want to *hack* a components lifecycle, there you get the classes you need.

+### Troubleshooting

+**I get an error** `ERR_FILE_NOT_FOUND` when *requiring* the  **Photon**.
+Sometimes the components will not load and you may ask yourself why.
+Generally, `Photon` loads each component on its own.
+Therefore, a general `/dist` folder is required that contains all component folders.
+By default, the module tries to use the `/dist` folder relative to the location of `photon.js` using node's `__dirname`.
+Because of the fact that browsers does not support a clear solution to get the relative path of embeded javascript file by itself, you have to set `Photon.__baseDir` manually when using the browserified version.
+And if you do not contain your `/dist` directory relative to the location of `photon.js` (which is the `main` file for the node module), you also have to set `Phoron.__baseDir` manually.

+Therefore, if you get such an error, just try to set the `Photon.__baseDir` manually to the `/dist` folder you want to use to load your components

 ## Example

 Just run the `demo/ShowReel` folder with `electron` and will see the whole beauty of Photon!